Medically reviewed on April 18, 2018

 - Undescended testicles and an empty scrotum that has the appearance of a labia with or without a micropenis

-Ambiguous genitalia occurs when something goes wrong during pregnancy to interrupt or disturb the fetus's developing sex organs.
+Ambiguous genitalia primarily occurs when hormone abnormalities during pregnancy interrupt or disturb the fetus's developing sex organs.

 How sex organs form in the womb